 - the release of prisoners who are serving life sentences or indeterminate sentences for public protection

 - the re-release of prisoners who had been given life or indeterminate sentences and were then re-imprisoned

 From 2014 to 2015, our priorities will be to:

 - increase public confidence in our work as an independent public body

 - set clear objectives that manage risk and provide a valuable service to the public

 Access our information

 Jobs and contracts

-Find out about our commitment to publishing in the Welsh language scheme.
+Find out about our commitment to publishing in Welsh.